Snehal20071991/Manu/README.md

 # Manu
-I want to di study.
+I want to do study.